 I always suggest making the investment to buy a decent piano before starting lessons!
 Then I encourage parents and students to give lessons a full effort for at least a year.
 Then they can decide if they like it or not.
 Students may not “enjoy” the first weeks of learning many new concepts.
 However often their zeal increases as they begin to play music that is more fun!

-C. “Can I buy a cheap piano or should it be more expensive?”
+C. “Can I buy a cheap piano or is a higher price range better?”

 This is where I direct different families in different directions based on factors such as: